Code of Professional Ethics

-Any member of NZISM may become aware of an organisation breaching any relevant or associated OHS legislation or standards resulting in a risk of injury or disease.
+Any member of the NZISM may become aware of an organisation breaching any relevant or associated legislation or standards resulting in an unacceptable level of risk of injury or illness.
 How the member responds to this situation will be determined by the nature of the relationship (if any) the professional member has with the organisation.

-Initially, the member should discuss the problem with management at the highest level and highlight or outline the problem, potential consequences, and professional member’s ethical (and/or perhaps legal) responsibilities.
+Initially, the member should discuss the problem with appropriate parties, including management at the highest level and highlight or outline the problem, potential consequences, and professional member’s ethical (and/or perhaps legal) responsibilities.

 If there is no action on the part of the organisation and the only way of reducing the risk is to disclose their knowledge of the risk to a third party, the professional member should do so.
 Before doing so, the professional member should seek advice from senior colleagues, the NZISM or other relevant parties, and should inform management of the organisation of his/her actions.